5 Telemedicine Apps Everyone Should Know (Just in Case)

 Here's how to use your smartphone to get top medical care and information any time, any place.

-YOU’RE SICK, you’re sniffling, and you’re wondering if you need to upend your life to get to the doctor.
-You may not need to, thanks to new “telemedicine” apps that aim to revolutionize medical care.
-Now, a doctor can use an app to scope out your sniffles via video chat, prescribe medicine, and track symptoms from afar.
-It’s fast, easy, and reliable, which means you can spend more time on rest and chicken soup.
-(Of course, for anything that needs much more than that, you should still talk to a doc in person.)
+Now, a health-care provider can use an app to scope out your sniffles via video chat, prescribe medicine, and track symptoms from afar.
+It’s fast, easy, and reliable, which means you can spend more time recovering.
+(Of course, for anything that needs more than that—especially if you’ve got one of these 12 coronavirus symptoms everyone should watch for—you should still talk to a doc in person.)

 YOU WANT: To Talk to a Doc Right Now